Baby boom: Appearance of Generation "X," "Y," and "Z" in Canada

 Generation X refers to the birth rate decline after the mid-20th century baby boom.
 Author Douglas Coupland, who coined the term Generation X, defined it as children born 1960 and after.
 High unemployment and uneven income distribution welcomed Generation X, giving them little opportunity to produce the next baby boom.

-In 2011, the children of baby boomers made up 27% of the total population; this category was called Generation Y, or the "baby boom echo."
+In 2011, the children of baby boomers made up 27% of the total population; this category was called Generation Y, or the "baby boom echo".
 The fertility rate of the generations after the baby boomers dropped as a result of demographic changes such as increasing divorce and separation rates, female labour force participation, and rapid technological change.

-The echo generation's children, known as Generation Z, are people born after 1993, or after the invention of the Internet, making up over 7.3 million people in Canada born between 1993 and 2011.
+The echo generation's children, known as Generation Z, are people born after 1994, or after the invention of the Internet, making up over 7.3 million people in Canada born between 1993 and 2011.

 Israel

-Israel has been in a constant baby boom since independence, with the highest fertility rate in the OECD at 3.1 children per woman.
+Israel has been in a constant baby boom since it was founded, with the highest fertility rate in the OECD at 3.1 children per woman.
 In addition to having the highest fertility rate among developed nations, it is the only developed country to have never had a sub-replacement fertility rate.
 Israel's baby boom began in 1947, a year before independence, when the fertility rate among the Yishuv, or Jewish population of what was then Mandatory Palestine, began to rise dramatically as a result of the aftereffects of the Holocaust and expectations of Jewish independence.

+Ireland

+Post-recession baby boom

+Ireland has a much younger population compared to Europe overall, with one in four people under age 15.
+This is likely due to the baby boom experienced in the late 2000s and early 2010s, after the Great Recession.
+The number of births in Ireland reached a 118-year high in 2009 when the economy experienced its worst year on record.
+The number of births had remained stable with 74,650 babies born in 2012, higher than the 65,600 average during the Celtic Tiger (1995–2007), despite the struggle to emerge from financial crisis.

+Post-COVID baby boom

+The number of births in Ireland rose by more than 3,000 in 2021 after being in decline for more than a decade, implying the COVID-19 pandemic triggered a baby boom in Ireland.
+Health Service Executive figures show 59,874 babies were born in maternity hospitals and units in 2021, up from 56,858 the previous year, which could continue into the early 2020s.
+It is the first time that there has been an annual increase since 2009, when there were 75,554 births registered.